stark-lang/stark/doc/stark-language-reference.md

 ```

 Note that an enum is always required to provide a value that is not equal to `0`.
 If no values are specified, it is the first item in declared that will receive the `1` value.
 This is to allow an optional enum e.g `?Season` to use the value `0` to efficiently encode an optional enum.
+An optional enum is zero-able.

 An enum can be used as bit flags